ZOulhadj/zakariyaoulhadj.com/content/posts/openmp-thread-contention-perf-investigation.md

 with task creation may be the contributing factors.
 Further analysis was carried out to determine whether these results were specifically isolated to GCC version 10.2.0.
-Versions 8.2.0 and 12.3.0 exhibited similar behaviour, suggesting that the issue may stem from a long- standing bug or inefficiency in the compiler’s code generation.
+Versions 8.2.0 and 12.3.0 exhibited similar behaviour, suggesting that the issue may stem from a long standing bug or inefficiency in the compiler’s code generation.
 The results are also shown in terms of speed up indicating that ICC was able to achieve the highest speed-up of 20.995x compared to GCC 2.143x on 32 threads.